michellundell/6a/README.md

 I myself would probably think like this:

-hmm I need something that holds the information about the flights ... maybe a class called FlightManager? hmm I need something that holds the information about one flight ... maybe a class called Flight?
+hmm I need something that holds the information about the flights ... maybe a class called FlightManager?

 Which methods should the FlightManager have ... hmm
 	bool initFromFile(const char *filename) ?
 	Flight *getFirst();
 	Flight *getNext();
-	bool hasMore();

-(bool is a type that can be set to true or false).
+	bool hasMore(); // bool is a type that can be true or false

+I see I need something that holds the information about one flight ... perhaps a class called Flight?

+etc ...